 Under the Contract and the Clayton Contract, Atlanta, Fulton, DeKalb and Clayton have agreed to cause the total Sales Tax Receipts to be paid to the Authority.
-The Sales Tax Receipts are collected by the Fiscal Division.
+The Sales Tax Receipts are collected by the Office of the State Treasurer of the State of Georgia (formerly known as the Office of Treasury and Fiscal Services of the State of Georgia) (the "Office of the State Treasurer").
 See "THE SALES TAX-Collection of Sales Tax" herein.
-Pursuant to the terms of the Contract and the Clayton Contract, Atlanta, Fulton, DeKalb and Clayton have assigned their respective rights to receive the Sales Tax Receipts to the Authority and directed the State Treasurer, who acts through the Fiscal Division, to make such payments directly to the Authority.
+Pursuant to the terms of the Contract and the Clayton Contract, Atlanta, Fulton, DeKalb and Clayton have assigned their respective rights to receive the Sales Tax Receipts to the Authority and directed the State Treasurer, who acts through the Office of the State Treasurer, to make such payments directly to the Authority.
 Pursuant to the TAVT Act, Clayton, Fulton and DeKalb are required to pay the TAVT Receipts to the Authority on a monthly basis.